Libensemble/libensemble/docs/platforms/improv.rst

 Job Submission
 --------------

-Improv uses the PBS scheduler is used to submit jobs from login nodes to run on the compute nodes.
+Improv uses the PBS scheduler to submit jobs from login nodes to run on the compute nodes.

 Example